 This letter must be read in its entirety.
 Individual sections of this report could be misleading if considered in isolation from each other.
 If distributed, this letter must be distributed in its entirety.

-This letter is not considered an actuarial report, as per Professional Standard 9.2 of the New Zealand Society of Actuaries.
+This letter is not considered an actuarial report, as per Professional Standard No. 90 General Actuarial Practice (PS90) issued by the New Zealand Society of Actuaries.

 Yours sincerely